rvasappa-ucsd/dsc209_project3/README.md

 **Development:**
 - Git for version control
-- VS Code with Live Server for local testing
+- Local HTTP server for testing
 - GitHub Pages for deployment

 **Testing:**